fbq('trackCustom', 'view_shop_lifeboost'); var trackEvent = 'shop_lifeboost'; If you're like the majority of Americans, you rely…

 When you look at these low acid coffee beans, you’ll notice an overall medium roast, with some darker beans, blended in.
 Maybe this is the way they balance acidity and sourness (chlorogenic and quinic acids).

 It makes a fair cup of coffee with a growing following.
 You can get French Roast, and definitely it won’t have much chlorogenic acid.
-French Roast is as dark as it gets before burning it.
+French Roast is as dark as it gets before burning it (darker than the dark roast).
 I venture to say, the secret to their reduced acid coffee has to do with the source of their beans.
 Venezuelan coffee is low in acidity like the coffees from the Caribbean islands.
 Their soft profile is world-famous among coffee connoisseurs.
 In truth, Venezuela has an old coffee tradition.
 Venezuela produces less than 1% of the world’s coffee crop.
 So, you are getting something unique.

-Undoubtedly this is one of my favorites from the 10, a blend of Columbian, Guatemala and Sumatra.
+Undoubtedly this is one of my favorites from the 10, a blend of Colombian, Guatemala, Brazilian, and Sumatra.
 If you are one to enjoy mild coffee, this is the one.
-We know these 3 varieties of coffee for their smoothness.
+We know these varieties of coffee for their smoothness.
 Don't let their dark color fool you into thinking it will be too bold.
-It's smooth, but, because of that, a great number of people won't like it.
+It's smooth, but because of that, a great number of people won't like it.
 Boldest in coffee is another point of debate.
-As far as acidity goes, it is low.
+As far as acidity goes, it is a low acid coffee.

 They also produce a variety of decaf to choose from, using the Swiss water process.